zx80/flask-simple-auth/README.md

 Method `user_scope` allows to check whether the current user can perform some operation.
 It can be used with an object authorization rule.

-Method `add_scope` allows to register valid scopes that can be checked later.
+Method `add_scope` and directive `FSA_AUTHZ_SCOPES` allow to register valid scopes that can be checked later.
 If not set, all scopes are considered valid.

 The *scope* delegated authorization model suggests that the issuer is trusted to control accesses with any possible scope.